EvM82/DS_Star_Improvement_MM_projectc/README.md

     *   The `Router` decides what to do next: either finalize the plan or add a new step for refinement.
     *   This loop continues until the plan is deemed sufficient or the maximum number of refinement rounds is reached.
 3.  **Finalization**: The `Finalyzer` agent takes the final code and results and formats them into a clean, specified output format (e.g., JSON).

+## Main Contributions
+**Query Classification**
+A new Query Classifier agent was introduced to determine whether a user query:
+* starts a new conversation (standalone)
+* continues a previous discussion (follow_up)

+This allows the framework to distinguish between independent requests and context-dependent questions.

+**Contextualization**
+A new Contextualizer agent rewrites follow-up questions into self-contained standalone queries using retrieved conversation history.

+Example:
+User: Find the target variable.

+History:The target variable is species.

+Follow-up:What is its distribution?

+Contextualized query: What is the distribution of the species variable?

+**Task Analysis**
+A new Task Analyzer agent performs explicit task understanding before planning.
+The agent identifies:
+* primary task
+* secondary tasks
+* machine learning requirements
+* problem type
+* target variable
+* requested outputs

+This information is then provided to the Planner to improve planning quality.

+**Structured Outputs**
+The framework was extended to use Ollama Structured Outputs through JSON Schemas.
+Structured schemas were implemented for:
+*Query Classifier
+*Contextualizer
+*Task Analyzer
+*Verifier
+This improves output consistency and reduces parsing failures.

+**Verifier-Guided Planning**
+The Verifier was redesigned to return structured feedback containing:
+* completion status
+* satisfied requirements
+* missing requirements
+* execution errors
+* recommended next action

+The Planner uses this feedback during refinement rounds to generate more targeted plans.

 All artifacts for each run are stored in the `runs/` directory, organized by `run_id`.